esteeschwarz/ezdrama/README.md

 You can also encode some metadata for the header in the same file:

-`@author:` means the line contains the author of the play
+`@author` means the line contains the author of the play

-`@title:` means the line contains the main title of the play
+`@title` means the line contains the main title of the play

 `@subtitle` means the line contains the subtitle of the play